rfong/rfong.github.io/README.md

-super old school thing that auto compiles JSON content and HTML partials into a non-optimized static website because that is literally all I want
+super old school website that auto compiles JSON content and HTML partials into a non-optimized static website because that is literally all I want

 ## Setup
 ```